lychees40/7solutions-infra-gcp/README.md

 - `TF_BACKEND_PATH`: The path for the Terraform backend.

 ## Acknowledgements
+## Acknowledgements

-- Terraform can be used to install Argo CD, but this requires allowing `0.0.0.0/0` in the GKE Cluster Control Plane (the provider will check the connection every time, for example, GitHub Action runner).
-Alternatively, you can split a new Terraform directory and use Terraform config to install Argo CD after the GKE Cluster is created.
+- **Terraform and ArgoCD Integration**: While Terraform can install Argo CD, it requires allowing `0.0.0.0/0` in the GKE Cluster Control Plane.
+This is necessary because the provider checks the connection each time, such as during GitHub Action runner executions.
+Alternatively, consider creating a separate Terraform directory and using Terraform configurations to install Argo CD after the GKE Cluster is created.
+- **Security Enhancements**:
     - For the application external load balancer, consider adding Cloud Armor (WAF) for enhanced security.
-- For the ArgoCD UI, consider using an internal load balancer and accessing it via a private network (VPN) or by whitelisting IPs with Cloud Armor.
+    - For the Argo CD UI, consider using an internal load balancer and accessing it via a private network (VPN) or by whitelisting IPs with Cloud Armor.
     - Although the GKE cluster has a public IP with a whitelist to allow CICD/Local access, it is recommended to use a fully private cluster and a self-hosted agent like Jenkins to access the GKE cluster.
+- **ExternalDNS Limitations**: ExternalDNS does not currently support creating records with routing policies in Google Cloud DNS.
+This feature could be leveraged to support geolocation routing, which can be more cost-effective for protecting the external load balancer (e.g., redirecting clients from specific geolocations to an empty site).
-- Set `control_plane_open` to true if you want to access the GKE Cluster.
-We recommend disabling it.
+- **Control Plane Security**: Set `control_plane_open` to true if you need to access the GKE Cluster.
+However, it is recommended to disable it to enhance security.
--
+- **GKE Gateway Controller**: For GCP, consider using the GKE Gateway controller instead of the GKE Ingress controller.
+This enables integration with deployment strategies like Argo Rollouts and simplifies operations across teams (e.g., cross-namespace routing, role-based access).
+The GCP Gateway controller is intended to replace the Ingress controller, with the latest updates in June 2023 and September 2024, respectively.